Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: CONCLUSION

 \section{CONCLUSION}

-In this work, we propose RTAnomaly, a novel framework to mine correlations among metrics, detect performance issues, and localize the correlation-violation metrics.
-Specifically, RTAnomaly leverages a graph neural network with graph attention to capture the complex correlations between a variety of metrics and a label-conditional VAE model to distinguish normal and abnormal patterns.
+In this work, we propose \nm, a novel framework to mine correlations among metrics, detect performance issues, and localize the correlation-violation metrics.
+Specifically, \nm leverages a graph neural network with graph attention to capture the complex correlations between a variety of metrics and a label-conditional VAE model to distinguish normal and abnormal patterns.
 We also propose to utilize the positive unlabeled learning strategy to overcome the impacts of noisy data.
-Extensive experiments on one public dataset and two industrial datasets show that RTAnomaly achieves 0.929 F1-Score on anomaly detection and 0.920 Hit@3 in terms of localizing correlation-violation metrics, outperforming all the baselines.
+Extensive experiments on one public dataset and two industrial datasets show that \nm achieves 0.945 F1-Score on anomaly detection and 0.920 Hit@3 in terms of localizing correlation-violation metrics, outperforming all the baselines.
+Furthermore, our framework has been successfully incorporated into Huawei Cloud’s performance issue monitoring and detection system.
 Both the codes and data are released to facilitate future research.